 After Using Talika Lipocils Growth & Pigmentation Gel

 I took this photo roughly a month after using the serum on my brows each morning.
 Again, I'm not wearing any brow gel, pomade, or pencil (I did get a tan, though, thanks to some time spent poolside under the LA sun).
-Before this picture was taken, I had simply brushed up my brows with a dry spoolie.
+Before this picture was taken, I had simply brushed up my brows with a dry spoolie brush.
 Both in the before-and-after pictures and real life, my brows look visibly darker and denser.
-Not only that, but they seem shinier and healthier.
+Not only that, but they seem shinier and healthier (like I had tinted them, even though I hadn't).
 I also think that the continued use of the serum made my brows look more elongated, giving them a more flattering shape to frame my face.

 These days, I only wear brow makeup if it's a special occasion, like if I'm going out with friends or attending a fancy event.
 In that instance, I'll use Wunderbrow's Dual Precision Brow Liner ($16), Glossier's Boy Brow ($16) or The BrowGal Eyebrow Setting Gel ($20).
 On the average work day, though, I use a dry spoolie brush, and that's it.